 No two prints are exactly the same so if you purchase one you're getting something special and unique!

 I get my artwork framed at Saffron Print in St. Agnes, Cornwall.
 Here's Ian, the owner, doing his thing.
 He handcrafts the frames himself and he's very meticulous!

 The artwork is named, signed, dated and numbered by myself.
-No second print run are created so they truly are limited edition prints!
+No second print run is created so they truly are limited edition prints!

-Artwork is framed in specialist 'UV AR (Anti Reflective) Art Glass' which greatly reduces mirror-like reflections, increases viewing clarity and reduces fading.
+Artwork is framed in specialist 'UV AR (Anti Reflective) Art Glass' which greatly reduces mirror-like reflections, increases viewing clarity and reduce fading.